terranovafr/C-CyberBattleSim/docs/source/embedding_model.rst

-World Model
+Embedding Model
 ===========

-To train generalizable agents, the main environment elements — nodes, graphs, and vulnerabilities — are encoded into fixed-dimensional, semantically meaningful embeddings using a world model.
+To train generalizable agents, the main environment elements — nodes, graphs, and vulnerabilities — are encoded into fixed-dimensional, semantically meaningful embeddings using an embedding (static world model).
 This process is critical to ensure that the agent can generalize across different scenario graphs by leveraging a semantically meaningful embedding space, while avoiding dependencies on the size and ordering of elements through fixed-dimensional embeddings.
-The world model consists mainly of two components:
+The embedding model consists mainly of two components:

 - A **Graph Neural Network-based Autoencoder** (GAE) for graphs and nodes.
 - **Natural Language Processing (NLP)** (in particular **Language Models**) extractors to represent textual information as meaningful embeddings, and in particular vulnerabilities.